Gusb3ll/Tsuki/README.md

 - [CUDNN](https://developer.nvidia.com/rdp/cudnn-download) (latest version compatible with CUDA) (current working one is 8.3.2)
 - Python 3.9.7

-If you have others CUDA versions installed, make sure you set the system variable "CUDA_PATH" to your latest CUDA path
+- If you have others CUDA versions installed, make sure you set the system variable "CUDA_PATH" to your latest CUDA path
+- Make sure you install CUDNN with the zip not the exe

 ## Automatic installation